HaoLiHaiO/react-email-validation/README.md

 - I use several input fields to see how different MUI fields look like with input validation.

+### Notes

+- Client side email validation is not an exhaustive security measure.
+It is good for the UX.
+Email should always be validated on the server side as well.

 ## Tool versions

 Use a tool like [asdf](https://asdf-vm.com/) to control versions.
 Tool versions can be found in